CasparKielwein/Aaargh/Classes.md

 Choose a fighting style for your fighter:

 #### Armored Fighter
-Gain proficiency with plate armor
+Gain proficiency with heavy armor

 ### Martial Discipline
 Choose a martial discipline for your fighter.